kataras/iris/.github/PULL_REQUEST_TEMPLATE.md

-We'd love to see contributions!!!
+# We'd love to see more contributions

+Read how you can [contribute to the project](https://github.com/kataras/blob/master/CONTRIBUTING.md).

-Please attach an [issue](http://support.iris-go.com) link which your PR solves otherwise your work may be rejected.
+> Please attach an [issue](https://github.com/kataras/iris/issues) link which your PR solves otherwise your work may be rejected.